Flats for fish: Building habitat on the Mad River

 Conservation volunteers enjoyed three days canoeing the Minesing Wetlands and building fish habitat (Photo by NCC)

-If you’ve ever been to the Minesing Wetlands, then you know what an aquatic paradise one of southern Ontario’s largest and least disturbed wetland is.
+If you’ve ever been to the Minesing Wetlands, then you know what an aquatic paradise one of southern Ontario’s largest and least disturbed wetlands is.
 Its peaceful silence is broken only by the trumpeting of geese, the trilling sounds of swallows, sparrows and warblers and the soft drone of insects.

 Dubbed the "Everglades of the north," the 10,937 hectares (27,025 acres) of wetlands, fields and forests teems with wildlife, just like its Floridian counterpart.
 Snaking through its softly waving reeds and cattails are several watercourses, including the Mad River, Willow Creek and Nottawasaga River.
 Typically, each spring these rivers and streams flood, causing the entire area to transform into a watery oasis.